Shepherds-Scribes/william-perkins/markdown/golden-chain/transcribed/18-election-jesus-christ-foundation-thereof.md

 *Queſtion.* How can Chriſt bee ſubordinate vnto Gods election, ſeeing hee together with the Father decree all things?

-*A.* Chriſt as he is a Mediator, is not ſuboridnate to the very decree it ſelfe of election but to the execution therof only.
+*A.* Chriſt as he is a Mediator, is not ſubordinate to the very decree it ſelfe of election but to the execution therof only.
 1. Pet.
 1. 20. *Chriſt was ordained before the foundation of the world.* Auguſtine in his booke of the Predeſtination of the Saints, cha.
 15. *Chriſt was predeſtinate that he might be our head.*

 In Chriſt, wee muſt eſpecially obſerue two things, his Incarnation, and his Office.